Gang rape

 In scholarly literature and criminology, gang rape, also called serial gang rape, party rape, group rape, or multiple perpetrator rape, is the rape of a single victim by two or more violators.
 Gang rapes are forged on shared identity, religion, ethnic group, or race.
 There are multiple motives for serial gang rapes, such as for sexual entitlement, asserting sexual prowess, or punishment.

-Gang rapes often occurs during warfare, ethnic cleansing, and genocide.
+Gang rapes often occur during warfare, ethnic cleansing, and genocide.

 Gang rape in literature

 Hebrew Bible

 The Hebrew Bible documents two narratives of gang rapes: the infamous account of Sodom (Genesis 19:4–11) and the story of the Levite Concubine in Gibeah, (Judges 20–21) which is presented as a doublet with mimicking literary structure to the former.
 Both instances result in the judgement of God through destruction and war respectively.

 Perpetrator characteristics

-Gang rapes are typically perpetrated by two or more men, and tend to have somewhat different characteristics than rapes by individuals.
+Gang rapes are typically perpetrated by men, two or more, and tend to have somewhat different characteristics than rapes by individuals.
 For instance, gang rapists tend to be younger and are more often repeat offenders, and the gang is more likely to be under the influence of drugs or alcohol.

 Gang rapes are more violent on average compared to its individual counterpart, with significantly more severe sexual and non-sexual injuries to the victim.
 The gang members also typically dehumanize the victim more before and during the rape.
 Gang rapes are almost always premeditated in their intent, target victim(s), social proof, and psychological causes.
 Social factors such as civil wars, hate propaganda, and ethnic conflicts increase the rate of gang rape.

 Rape gang members often have a binding force such as the same race, or place of residence thereby forming a close-knit peer pressure group, encouraged by the behavior of their fellow criminals.
 Gang rape can result from a group form of criminal spin, in which the group starts with less serious offenses which ultimately lead them to go well beyond their initial intention.

 In a 2013 study based on 25-year crime data from US and Europe, between 10% and 20% of all rapes were gang rapes.
-Less than one in three gang rapes are reported, while less than 1 in 20 attempted but failed gang rapes are reported.
+Fewer than one in three gang rapes are reported, while fewer than 1 in 20 attempted but failed gang rapes are reported.